AdobeDocs/experience-manager-64.en/help/mobile/best-practices-aem-mobile.md

 * Prefer multiple component script files over a single monolithic one

-    * A number of empty extension points are provided, such as *customheaderlibs.html* and *customfooterlibs.html, *which allow the developer to change the page template while duplicating as little core code as possible
+  * A number of empty extension points are provided, such as *customheaderlibs.html* and *customfooterlibs.html*, which allow the developer to change the page template while duplicating as little core code as possible
   * Templates can then be extended and customized via Sling's *sling:resourceSuperType* mechanism

 * Prefer Sightly/HTL over JSP as the templating language

   * Using this encourages a separation of code from markup, offers built in XSS protection, and has a more familiar syntax

 **Optimize for on-device performance**